devdogfish/etpzp-sms/README.md

 - Make sure you don't pass in undefined values into the database, you should always convert them to `null` instead
 - Test the app for bugs
 - Consider replacing the suspense boundaries with loading.tsx Next.js file conventions for cleaner code IF in production the loading still doesn't work as it should

+## Bugs

+- Message schedule cancel doesn't work anymore
+- Recipient suggestions is getting corrupted if there are less than a couple and we are adding contacts with the same phone number

 ## Questions